|Inmate Population Stats||Work Release Program||History Of Facility||FAQ's|

 Some minimum risk employed inmates may qualify to work at their regular wage paying job while incarcerated.
 This program allows for some already employed inmates to continue working in order to maintain financial support for their family and pay restitution to victims.

-Other minimum risk offenders may qualify for non paying assignment as “trustees” in the facility kitchen or other tasks related to Detention Center functions.
-Local agencies utilize trustees for labor on public projects.
-Some examples of labor performed include laying sod in soccer fields, filling sand bags for flooding, cleaning fairgrounds, graffiti removal, county-wide trash clean up and McGee Park events such as the National High School Rodeo Finals.
+Other minimum risk offenders may qualify for non-paying assignment as inmate workers in the facility kitchen or other tasks related to Detention Center functions.
+Local agencies utilize inmate workers for labor on public projects.
+Some examples of labor performed include laying sod in soccer fields, filling sand bags for flooding, cleaning fairgrounds, graffiti removal, county-wide trash clean up and McGee Park.

 What is the process for Work Release?